-There are many foods that can be re-grown from the pieces we often throw away.
+There are many foods that can be re-grown from the pieces of food we often throw away.
 When you grow food from kitchen scraps, your family can save money and have a little fun.

 The process of regrowing food from scraps is basically the same for each food.
 Put the base in fresh water or good potting soil and place in a sunny window.
 It is fun to watch and my kids get a kick out of growing the scraps and checking them daily.